DiseaseTranscriptomicsLab/markeR/README.md

 ## Installation

-You can install the development version of markeR from [GitHub](https://github.com/) with:
+The user can install the development version of markeR from [GitHub](https://github.com/) with:

 ``` r